BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 ### Convolutional Neural Networks (CNN)

 *Convolutional Neural Networks (CNN)* are one of the key technologies for CV.
-They are a neural network (NN) approach with multiple layers (deep NN) for processing images.
+They are an artificial neural network (ANN) approach with multiple layers (deep ANN) for processing images.
-We demonstrate CNNs by means of an example: OCR of images of numbers using TensorFlow.
+We demonstrate CNNs by means of a simple example: OCR of images of numbers using TensorFlow.
 [TensorFlow](https://www.tensorflow.org/) is an open source Python library for ML.
 It was developed by members of Google's Machine Intelligence research organization.
 The simple OCR example is taken from the [online tutorial](https://towardsdatascience.com/image-classification-in-10-minutes-with-mnist-dataset-54c35b77a38d) (Yalçın, 2018).
 The task is to recognize digits from images where each image contains exactly one digit.